 Umami is the flavor that adds a special something to the foods we love.
 We might not even know exactly what the flavor is but it just makes things taste better.
-New research has shown that we crave the flavors that we think are beneficial to our health even if they're not.
+Research has shown that we crave the flavors that we think are beneficial to our health even if they're not.
 For example, our addiction to sugar comes from a caveman instinct that subconsciously made us want food that quickly produced a caloric boost.
 Umami is the newest of these flavors and we crave it because we need protein to survive.

 What is Umami Flavor?